jonatelintelo/xlsx_to_json/README.md

 # Convert .xlsx files to .json files

-Requirements are python and pandas package.
+Requirements are Python version 3.12.2 and Pandas.

+Install Pandas with terminal command: ```pip install pandas```

 Put the file to be converted in the [data](data) folder.
 In your terminal, navigate to the repository folder.